Randwarf/StellarisUnityLore/Prose/Intelligence Reports.md

 Little is known as them, though they may be contemporaries of the 'Curator Order', possessing seemingly similar levels of technology and architectural sophistication.

 Threat Rating: Unknown.
 Once again, it is impossible to evaluate these people.
 Thankfully they seem willing to settle for peaceful trade at the moment.

+## Riigan Commerce Exchange
+Another enclave, this one inhabited by 'Riggans', offers its services in the Samnivik system.
+At this point one has to wonder whether this is the final form of all space faring civilisations - isolated outposts that offer their services to the younger species.
+Certainly, the Collegium is halfway there.